bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 then make sure when you change your assets that your cache is invalidated.
 For example when changing the smiley face in an image from yellow to blue, you want all visitors of your site to get the new blue face.
-When using a CDN with the Rails asset pipeline `config.assets.digest` is set to true by default so that each asset will have a different file name when it is changed.
+When using a CDN with the Quails asset pipeline `config.assets.digest` is set to true by default so that each asset will have a different file name when it is changed.
 This way you don't have to ever manually invalidate any items in your cache.
 By using a different unique asset name instead, your users get the latest asset.